Posts in the “programming” category

 Could Functional Programming be called Algebraic Programming?

-Lately as I’ve been writing and editing Functional Programming, Simplified: Updated for Scala 3: Could Functional Programming be called Algebraic Programming?
+Lately as I’ve been writing and editing Functional Programming, Simplified: Updated for Scala 3, I’ve had the thought, could Functional Programming (FP) be called Algebraic Programming?
+That is, is “algebraic programming” a more accurate term for this style of programming?

-Yes, FP is about pure functions, HOFs, and functions as values, but it’s also about domain modeling (ADTs), immutable variables (algebraic) and immutable data, errors as values, and EOP (expressions as equations).
+The reason I say this is because, yes, FP is about pure functions, higher-order functions, functions as values, referential transparency, etc., but it’s also about domain modeling (ADTs), immutable variables (algebraic) and immutable data, errors as values, and expression-oriented programming (expressions as equations).

 • To be clear, I’m not calling for a name change or anything like that, just observing that Algebraic Programming may be a more accurate name.